 c.
 The applicant was notified of the intent to separate them, they acknowledged understanding the basis for separation under the provisions AR 635-200 Ch14-12c.
-The AMHRR is void of documentation to support if the applicant consulted with counsel and completed their election of rights.
-On 24 June 2022 the applicant was discharged under the provisions of AR 635-200, CH 14; they received a general, under honorable conditions characterization of service.
-The applicant completed 3 years and 22 days of their contractual obligation.
+The applicant consulted with counsel and on 31 May 2022 they were discharged under the provisions of AR 635-200, CH 14; they received a general, under honorable conditions characterization of service after completing 1 year, 9 months, and 21 days of their contractual obligation.

 d.
 The rescission of the COVID-19 vaccination mandate does not negate the propriety of the discharges or separations that occurred prior to this policy change or imply the vaccination mandate or involuntary separation constituted an inequity; it was a valid lawful policy at the time.
-However, the COVID-19 vaccination requirement rescission is a relevant factor in evaluating an application for discharge upgrade relief based on religious or medical grounds prior to or simultaneously with the official initiation of the separation action; and there are no aggravating factors of indiscipline and/or misconduct e.
+However, the COVID-19 vaccination requirement rescission is a relevant factor in evaluating an application for discharge upgrade relief based on religious or medical grounds prior to or simultaneously with the official initiation of the separation action; and there are no aggravating factors of indiscipline and/or misconduct.

+e.
 Chapter 14 establishes policy and prescribes procedures for members being separated for misconduct.
 Specific categories include minor disciplinary infractions, a pattern of misconduct, commission of a serious offense and convictions by civil authorities.
 Action will be taken to separate a member for misconduct when it is clearly established that rehabilitation is impracticable or is unlikely to succeed.
 A discharge under other than honorable conditions is normally appropriate for a soldier discharged under this chapter.
 However, the separation authority may direct a general discharge if such is merited by the soldier's overall record.